ai-tech-institute/health_buddy_pages/index.md

       <a href="{{ '/subscribe' | relative_url }}" class="btn btn-primary btn-lg px-4">Subscribe — 100% FREE!</a>
     </div>
     <p class="lead mt-3"> No Credit Card, No Password Required! </p>
     <p class="lead mt-3"> Why free?
-This complimentary service is provided by the Fairfield AI & Tech Institute whose motto is "AI for the Greater Good."!
+This complimentary service is provided by the Fairfield AI & Tech Institute whose motto is "AI for the Greater Good"!
 Read more about the institute here. </p>
   </div>
 </section>